 april 3, 2018: charles marohn

 Best known as the author of Thoughts on Building Strong Towns, Marohn’s conversational, off-the-cuff talk focuses on how, with a limited budget, communities can build better infrastructure and resiliency for themselves.
 This “Neighborhoods First” approach says the best way to build a stronger town is by making small, incremental investments over time – not by waiting for change from the top down.
-By empowering active citizens, local officials, and ordinary people to identify high-return opportunities already available in their community, Marohn’s presentation focuses on strategies to build a town that addresses citizens’ real-world needs in financially sustainable ways.
+By empowering active citizens, local officials, and ordinary people to identify high-return opportunities already available in their community, Marohn’s presentation focuses on strategies to build a town that address citizens’ real-world needs in financially sustainable ways.

 Richard F. Celeste Theater, Edith Kinney Gaylord Cornerstone Arts Center (825 N. Cascade Ave.), on-street parking or in any Colorado College lot after 3:30 p.m.
 Doors open at 5:30 p.m.
 Speaker starts promptly at 6 p.m.
 Tickets are $10 per event, or $25 for the whole series.
 Click here to purchase tickets.